tnedr/note_interpreter/docs/system_overview.md

 - Clarifications given in previous sessions

 The context is:
 - Editable directly by the user
 - Updated after each batch of notes is processed
 - Used during interpretation before prompting questions
 - Persistent across sessions to enable continuous improvement

-Session-level memory is less important; focus is on persistent user-level context.

 ## 4. ✅ Design Principles & Core Guidelines